sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 examples of an interaction effect with the context of a 2 × 2 ANOVA are shown in :numref:`fig-interactions`.
 To give a more concrete example, suppose that the operation of Anxifree and Joyzepam is governed by quite different physiological mechanisms.
-One consequence of thit is that while Joyzepam has more or less the same effect on mood regardless of whether one is in therapy, Anxifree is actually much more effective when administered in conjunction with CBT.
+One consequence of this is that while Joyzepam has more or less the same effect on mood regardless of whether one is in therapy, Anxifree is actually much more effective when administered in conjunction with CBT.
 The ANOVA that we developed in the previous section does not capture this idea.
 To get some idea of whether an interaction is actually happening here, it helps to plot the various group means.
-In jamovi thit is done via the ANOVA ``Estimated Marginal Means`` option - just move ``drug`` and ``therapy`` across into the ``Marginal Means`` box under ``Term 1``.
+In jamovi this is done via the ANOVA ``Estimated Marginal Means`` option - just move ``drug`` and ``therapy`` across into the ``Marginal Means`` box under ``Term 1``.
 This should look something like :numref:`fig-interaction`.
 Our main concern relates to the fact